PhillipFeiDing/cs4650-project/README.md

 ## ML-models
 - All models are located under `ml-models/Traditional ML Method.ipynb`.
+- For the notebook, the first few cells tried to clean the data and do simple visualization, and then we tried to build BoW and TF-IDF feature input from the cleaned data.
+Afterwards, you can uncomment/comment the SMOTE section to see the model performance before/after SMOTE algorithm.
+The rest of the cells are just trying to apply different models to train on the data set.
+Finally, each model will have its F-1 scores, accuracy and confusion matrix printed out.

 ## NN-models
 - The dataset can be found under `nn-models/data`.